 The glucagon arrived, and with trembling hands and without any daylight left I gave my son the life-saving injection.
 I was so thankful I had practiced using glucagon every year; in an emergency, it is very difficult to stay calm and read directions!
 Even still, I was unable to get all of the glucagon out in the one large needle, so I gave the rest using his emergency insulin syringes that we had in his insulin pump site change kit.

-It was a modern hospital where he received wonderful care, and so I asked for two things: another glucagon — in case he got food poisoning again.
+It was a modern hospital where he received wonderful care, and so I asked for two things: another glucagon—in case he got food poisoning again.
 Since this wasn’t a virus, something to which he could build up resistance, it could happen again at any time.
-And I asked for ketone strips — we blew through a 50-pack in 3 days!
+And I asked for ketone strips—we blew through a 50-pack in three days!
 Even in the hospital I was doing the ketone testing.

 Their response: Glucagon, no can do.
 It’s too expensive to keep so they haven’t had glucagon in Costa Rica for over 10 years.
 Ketone strips: it was VERY difficult to get them and when we did, they were enormous strips that tested everything from ketones to pregnancy, it seemed, and was not something they were prepared to test for in the hospital.

 - Always have glucagon READILY available.
-Taking it on vacation but not taking it on your day trip that is 1-hour away from your hotel will do you no good!
+Taking it on vacation but not taking it on your day trip that is one-hour away from your hotel will do you no good!

-- If you use your 1 glucagon, you will want to have another on hand.
-If the doctor hadn’t been able to come when he did, I may have needed to use a 2nd glucagon just to raise my son’s blood sugar enough to give some insulin.
+- If you use your one glucagon, you will want to have another on hand.
+If the doctor hadn’t been able to come when he did, I may have needed to use a second glucagon just to raise my son’s blood sugar enough to give some insulin.

 - If you get sick, one bottle of ketone strips may not be enough.
 Pack a second bottle.